 Atlantic Investment Management serves as the investment advisor for several hedge funds that it manages, as well as a few institutional clients.
 The firm focuses all of its efforts on investment management, looking to achieve maximum capital appreciation by investing in the equities across the global market.

 Atlantic Investment Management Investment Philosophy

 The investing philosophy at Atlantic Investment Management centers around a bottom-up approach of identifying companies to invest in.
-The firm’s staff conducts extensive research across the U.S., Europe and Asia to identify companies which can generate the most value for the firm’s funds, and in turn the clients that invest in them.
+The firm’s staff conducts extensive research across the U.S., Europe and Asia to identify companies that can generate the most value for the firm’s funds, and in turn, the clients that invest in them.
 Rather than focus heavily on diversification, the firm may concentrate its investments on specific securities or areas of the market.

 Because of this approach, the firm mostly invests in long or long and short positions in individual equities.
 Depending on the fund and the situation, it may also invest in options, exchange-traded funds (ETFs), participatory notes, currency forwards and other derivative instruments.

 As Atlantic Investment Management counts investment funds as clients, its fee arrangements are a bit different than firms with mostly individual clients.
 Each fund pays Atlantic a management fee of between 1.00% and 1.50% of the net assets in the fund.
 Additionally, the firm may charge an annual performance-based fee of between 15% and 20% of annual gains.

 Investors looking to make investments in the funds that Atlantic advises should expect to pay fees as well, although the nature and amount of these fees can vary depending on the fund you select.